yihailing/yy/readme.txt

-Git is a version control system.aaaa
+Git is a version control system.ccccc
 Git is free software.